Field Trips & Independent Travel

 Wat Suan Dok

-A small Dalit village introduced students to daily life as an untouchable.
+A small Dalit village introduces students to daily life as an untouchable.
 The role of Christianity within the Dalit community, and the particular brand of Christianity that has evolved within this context of social outreach and activism, opened students to new ways of conceiving this tradition.

 Turkey provides a rich opportunity to encounter the diversity within Islamic culture.
 Guided by a strong tradition of secularism in politics, Turkey exhibits a moderate, public Islam governed by a state ministry.
 At the level of private devotion, mystical Sufi traditions incorporate chanting and dance in a quest to embody their love of the divine.
 The Alevis, a religious minority, draw on strands of Shi'ism, Sufism, and the cult of Ataturk (the founding father of Turkish secularism) in their unique approach to Islam.